 3. Incorporation of WoS

-Additionally, SPICe+ form Part B and C have to be filled on the MCA website for registration of the WoS.
+Additionally, SPICe+ forms Part B and C have to be filled out on the MCA website for registration of the WoS.
 The form also offers the following services:

 -Allotment of Director Identification Number (DIN)